iqtree/iqtree.github.io/doc/Tutorial.md

     iqtree -s example.phy

 `-s` is the option to specify the name of the alignment file that is always required by IQ-TREE to work.
-At the end of the run IQ-TREE will write several output files:
+At the end of the run IQ-TREE will write several output files including:

 * `example.phy.iqtree`: the main report file that is self-readable.
 You should look at this file to see the computational results.
 It also contains a textual representation of the final tree (see below).